afichet/afichet.github.io/shadertoy.md

 Interferences caused by two slits (Young experiment).
 Viewed from top.
 A vertical slice is what would be observable on a screen.
 I used Fresnel vectors to accumulate both amplitude and phase shift.

 You can change the slits
-- aperture with hotizontal clic and drag.
+- aperture with horizontal clic and drag.
 - distance with vertical clic and drag.

 You can change the wavelength by pressing on your keyboard: